Skip to main content

 Example file (create_custom_objects.csv):

 If copying the example CSV, be sure to replace the values for customerId with real IDs from your own Vitally instance.
+If you’ve added or removed the defined trait variables from the example request body, you’ll use those trait keys as the column headers instead.

 Run a Bulk Request